 If you’re longing to feel more grounded in who you are—and ready to explore why life or relationships keep repeating the same painful patterns—Mary might be the right therapist for you.
 She creates a safe, steady space where clients can explore their pain story; identity and self-image; and relationships without fear of judgment.
 Many of her clients are trying to make sense of who they are outside of others’ expectations—whether they’re teens stepping into adulthood or women reflecting on how they lost themselves along the way.
 Mary offers a therapeutic space that is thoughtful, calm, and deeply healing—a place to pause, explore your internal world, clarify your values, and prepare for the next phase of life or a more intentional relationship.

 Mary’s clinical presence is mature, deeply compassionate, and quietly insightful.
 She brings warmth, humor, and a grounded energy that helps clients feel known.
 Mary gently guides clients in learning how to self-regulate, set boundaries, and recognize what they truly want or need rather than on what others expect from them.
+Her steady presence invites a sense of safety, allowing clients to explore even the most tender parts of their story with trust.

 Mary also brings a quiet spiritual confidence to her work.
 As a Christian therapist, she holds faith as a grounding presence in her life and practice—but never imposes it in the therapy room.
 Parents often feel reassured knowing their teen’s therapist shares their values, even if the teen isn’t looking for faith-based counseling.
 Mary offers a spiritually-sensitive space where issues of identity, worth, and relationship with God can be explored with honesty and grace.
 Whether faith is central, something you’re questioning, or simply part of the backdrop, Mary is someone who listens deeply, honors your story, and helps weave your faith into counseling in a comfortable, healing way.